-Performance outcomes Acceptable outcomes Response OR AO88.2 Total clearing of endangered regional ecosystems and of concern regional ecosystems combined does not exceed the widths prescribed in reference table 1 of this code.
+Performance outcomes Acceptable outcomes Response AO88.2 Total clearing of endangered regional ecosystems and of concern regional ecosystems combined does not exceed the widths prescribed in reference table 1 of this code.
 OR AO88.3 Total clearing of endangered regional ecosystems and of concern regional ecosystems combined does not exceed areas prescribed in reference table 1 of this code.
-PROPOSED CEMETERY Proposed Lot 2 Proposed Lot 1 Proposed Lot 1 NOTE: Proposed boundary lines are shown in italics PO89 Where clearing of vegetation in an endangered regional ecosystem or an of concern regional ecosystems does not maintain the composition, structure and function of the regional ecosystem, and cannot be avoided and has been mitigated, the cleared area: 1. is rehabilitated; or 2. where the cleared area cannot be rehabilitated, an offset is provided for any acceptable significant residual impact.
-No acceptable outcome is prescribed.
-Complies with Purpose Statement No vegetation clearing is proposed.
+Proposed Lot 2 Proposed Lot 1 Site Plan 1 2000 Site Plan 1 2000 PO89 Where clearing of vegetation in an endangered regional ecosystem or an of concern regional ecosystems does not maintain the composition, structure and function of the regional ecosystem, and cannot be avoided and has been mitigated, the cleared area: 1. is rehabilitated; or 2. where the cleared area cannot be rehabilitated, an offset is provided for any acceptable significant residual impact.
+Essential habitat excluding essential habitat for Planta in the concern and services are acceptable significant residual impact.
+No acceptable outcome is prescribed. hascolarctos cinereus (koalas) if development is a Complies with Purpose Statement No vegetation clearing is proposed.
 The proposed development results in exempt clearing, however the boundary locations have been identified based around containing the existing Yalanji Cemetery and expansion area, whilst maintain the agricultural viability of the balance land.
-Approval for the development is sought on the grounds of social and cultural benefit.
-Essential habitat excluding essential habitat for Planning Regulation 2017 Phascolarctos cinereus (koalas) if development i s assessable under Schedule 10, Part 10 of the PO90 Clearing of vegetation in a regional ecosystem that is an area of essential habitat maintains the composition, structure and function of the regional ecosystem for each protected wildlife species individually.
+Approval for the development is sought on the grounds of social and cultural benefit. ssessable under Schedule 10, Part 10 of the Planning Regulation 2017 PO90 Clearing of vegetation in a regional ecosystem that is an area of essential habitat maintains the composition, structure and function of the regional ecosystem for each protected wildlife species individually.
 AO90.1 Clearing does not occur in essential habitat.
 OR AO90.2 Clearing in essential habitat does not exceed the widths prescribed in reference table 1 of this code.
 OR Complies with AO90.3 Refer to compliance assessment against AO88.3

 Performance outcomes Acceptable outcomes Response AO90.3 Clearing in essential habitat does not exceed the areas prescribed in reference table 1 of this code.
 PO91 Where clearing of vegetation in a regional ecosystem that is an area of essential habitat does not maintain the composition, structure and function of the regional ecosystem, and cannot be avoided and has been mitigated, an offset is provided for any acceptable significant residual impact for each protected wildlife species individually.
 No acceptable outcome is prescribed.
 Complies Refer to assessment above.
-Acid sulfate soils if the local government is not the plication PO92 Clearing does not result in, or accelerate, disturbance of acid sulfate soils or changes to the hydrology of the location that will result in either of the following: 1. aeration of horizons containing iron sulphides; 2. mobilisation of acid or metals.
+Acid sulfate soils if the local government is not the e assessment manager for the development applic ation PO92 Clearing does not result in, or accelerate, disturbance of acid sulfate soils or changes to the hydrology of the location that will result in either of the following: 1. aeration of horizons containing iron sulphides; 2. mobilisation of acid or metals.
 AO92.1 Clearing does not occur in land zone 1, land zone 2 or land zone 3.
 OR AO92.2 Clearing in land zone 1, land zone 2 or land zone 3 in areas below the five metre Australian Height Datum only occurs where: 1. mechanical clearing does not disturb the soil to a depth greater than 30 centimetres; and 2. acid sulfate soils are managed consistent with the Queensland Acid Sulfate Soil Technical Manual.
 Not Applicable